turingmachine/lettuce/README.md

 # lettuce
-> Version 0.1.14 - barium
+> Version 0.2 - emerald

 ## On release names

 Lettuce release names will be inspired by any green stuff.

 Barium: In form of "barium nitrate" is commonly used to make green fireworks.
-Such a good name for a first version :)
+Such a good name for a first version.
+Emerald: This gemstone is gorgeously green after passing through a cut.
+Lettuce's second release is pretty much about cutting.
 # What

 Lettuce is a BDD tool for python, 100% inspired on [cucumber](http://cukes.info/ "BDD with elegance and joy").